truongnguyenp/truongnguyen-profile/README.md

 -🌟 Welcome to my GitHub profile!
 I'm Nguyen Phi Truong, a passionate Fullstack Developer based in VietNam.
 I enjoy crafting web applications and diving into new technologies to build innovative solutions.
-- 🚀 Currently, I'm working at **Sky Mavis**, where I collaborate on exciting projects and continuously strive to enhance my development skills.
+- 🚀 Currently, I'm working at **Openverse.tech**, where I collaborate on exciting projects and continuously strive to enhance my development skills.
 - 🌐 I'm also the founder of **OpenverseHQ**, where we are building innovative solutions and decentralized apps.
 - 📚 My current learning journey includes